UsabilityEngineering/RentReview/personas/README.md

 - Christine is independently minded and focuses hard on her education.
 She spends lots of time at home and prefers a quiet and comfortable environment to get work done in.
 She will be taking out student loans to help pay for her time at school.

+Goals:
+  - Looking for a cheap apartment within their budget.
+  - Wants a place with good management.

 **David:**

 - 28 year old male from Chico, CA